Romboter/bitcraftmap/README.md

 - Have a lexicon with resources screenshots
 - show list of opened job on the map
 - show dropped item on the map (lol)
+- Optional : slice the map in 9
+- chunk coord ?
+- freeze coordinates information when clicking a waypoint

 - User Intercae
   - Turn on / Turn off all waypoint